ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/vesting-examples/vesting-owner-guide.md

 ## Step-by-step instructions

-You can follow these steps to create and manage a Vesting Wallet as the Vesting Sender (Owner).
+You can follow these steps to create and manage a vesting wallet as the vesting sender (owner).
 This guide will walk you through setting up your wallet, securing your funds, and executing transactions on Testnet.

 ### 1: Create an owner's wallet